janbaykara/env-var/README.md

 mock out/set the environment variables.
 Having calls to _process.env_ strewn throughout a test is and can get confusing and modifies global state (not good).

-It's better to use *env-var* and do something along these lines:
+It's better to use *env-var* and its built-in `mock()` function.
+Using `mock()` will allow you to create a mocked version of env-var which will use a literal object **instead** of using _process.env_.
+You can use this mocked version with something like Proxyquire.
+For example:

 ```js
 /**